dean-jl/spf-flattener/README.md

 - Requires API keys with DNS read/write permissions
 - Consider trade-offs before flattening your SPF records

+## 🤖 Authorship & AI Assistance

+This application was developed with the assistance of AI tools, guided and validated by human authorship.
+All architectural decisions, testing, and final implementation were reviewed and refined by the maintainer.

+While AI tools supported code generation and scaffolding, the design, logic, and operational validation were shaped by human insight.
+This includes scenario modeling, DNS architecture decisions, and CLI behavior refinement.

+The maintainer retains copyright over the human-authored portions of this work.

 ## 📝 License

 Licensed under [GNU AGPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html)